mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 [In the word] *mahayana*, *maha* is “great,” *yana* is “vehicle.”
 In this book, *mahayana* is described [as] the essense of what is now, here, or the ultimate nature of what is here and now.
 Two meanings: one is what is the ultimate nature of what is here and now, and also the second meaning is “embracing.”
 So *maha* means the essence or ultimate nature of what is here, now, [and] that *maha* is to embrace all sentient beings.
 That is the meaning of *maha*.

 And the function of the *maha* is a kind of vehicle to carry all sentient beings; that’s why we say “vehicle.”
 So *Maha-yana*, *yana* means “vehicle.”
-All sentient beings are carried on.
+All sentient beings are carried on [it].
 That is *mahayana*.

 [...]

 I have to say more [on] Mahayana *faith*, [as in] *Awakening of Faith*.
 This book is [a] teaching of Buddhist faith: not the usual Hinayana Buddhist faith, but Mahayana Buddhist faith.

-Mahayana is kind of the essense of the Buddhist faith, or object of faith we believe in.
+Mahayana is kind of the essense of the Buddhist faith, or [the] object of faith we believe in.
 Mahayana is the object of faith because *maha* means *essense of being* or ultimate nature of what is here and now, so that is really the object of our faith.
 But it is very pure, because the *maha* is the essense of being which embraces all sentient beings and carries them.
 So it is very pure function.
 That’s why the object of faith is something very pure, beyond human control, human speculation.
 Completely pure and clean.

 That’s why the person who wants to believe in that – believe in this faith, believe in that object, [the] essense of being – very naturally [that] person becomes very pure.
 Because if you believe in or if you think of this essence of being, very naturally *you* must be pure and clean.
 [If] even for a moment you think so, you become very clean and pure.